YKatser/DS-links/README.md

 - [Playing with electricity - forecasting 5000 time series](https://spark-in.me/post/playing-with-electricity) - Applying random forests and deep encoder-decoder RNNs to time series prediction + few anomaly detection links

+- [AutoML for time series (FEDOT)](https://towardsdatascience.com/automl-for-time-series-definitely-a-good-idea-c51d39b2b3f) - Approaches for time series forecasting using AutoML and example of the forecast obtained in the automated way

 <a name="notebooks"></a>
 ## 7. Notebooks